kungfusheep/i.nvim/README.md

 ## Integration with the `i` Journaling Tool

-This plugin seamlessly integrates with the `i` command-line journaling tool (https://github.com/kungfusheep/i).
-When you submit a journal entry using the plugin, it is automatically added to your `i` journal repository.
+This plugin integrates with the `i` command-line journaling tool (https://github.com/kungfusheep/i).
+When you submit a journal entry using the plugin, it is added to your `i` journal repository.

 You can then use the various features provided by the `i` tool to manage, analyze, and interact with your journal entries.
 Some notable features include: